St Edward King and Martyr, Cambridge: Recent history

 The buildings of central Cambridge have led to St Edward's becoming somewhat hidden away from view in its location on the west side of the Cambridge Guildhall.
 It is surrounded on three sides by its namesake pedestrian alleyway, St Edward's Passage, whose 'Y-shaped' form has remained unchanged since at least the 16th century: there is only a tiny churchyard.
 It holds Grade II* listed status.

 During the 1930s, St Edward's served as the Toc H church for the east of England, and became popular with students, who referred to it as "Teddy's".

 The present east window was designed by George Gilbert Scott and was added during the restorations of 1858–60.
-The theologian F. D. Maurice was chaplain at St Edward's from 1870–72.
+The theologian F. D. Maurice was chaplain at St Edward's from 1870 to 1872.

 The acting vicar-chaplain is Reverend Dr Mark Scarlata, who is also Old Testament lecturer and tutor at St Mellitus College, London.